jesscss/jess/examples/language-3.md

 #### Dynamic Variables

-Instead of declaring variables with `@set`, you can use `@dynamic`, as in:
+Instead of declaring variables with `@set`, you can use `@var`, as in:
 ```
-@dynamic {boxSize: `20px`}
+@var boxSize = `20px`;
 ```
 What's the difference?
 Basically, `@set`s are a way to mark values that are safe for static compile-time evaluation.
 That means that anything depending on a `@set` variable will not change, and the CSS can be statically exported.
-This changes the export of the Jess module. `@dynamic` variables means that anything evaluated using it must also export a function (and any dependencies) in a bundle so that it can be re-computed in the future.
+This changes the export of the Jess module. `@var` variables means that anything evaluated using it must also export a function (and any dependencies) in a bundle so that it can be re-computed in the future.

 Here's an example to illustrate, first using `@set`.